 - Immersion foot - This medical condition happens when your feet have mostly remained wet for days.
 Because the feet soaks up so much water, their nerves and muscle tissue begin to grow numb.
 Individuals with immersion feet might also experience itching and tingling, and gangrene might develop if proper medication is not applied immediately.

-- Chilblain - While not as grave as other symptoms, chilblains can still be painful, especially when the skin begins to swell and blister.
+- Chilblain - These are painful, itching swellings that occur on the skin and are usually found on the hands or feet.
+While not as grave as other symptoms, chilblains can still be painful, especially when the skin begins to swell and blister.
 Body parts that are usually affected are the nose, earlobes, fingers, and toes.

 Staying Safe in Cold Weather